2019 Poway synagogue shooting: Escondido mosque fire

 A month before the shooting, on March 24, 2019, Earnest attempted to burn down the Dar-ul-Arqam mosque in Escondido, California.
 The fire was started at 3:15 am.
-The mosque is at 318 W. Sixth Ave, in Escondido, California, 30 mi north of downtown San Diego; it had been converted from a church to a mosque.
+The mosque is at 318 W. Sixth Ave, in Escondido, 30 mi north of downtown San Diego; it had been converted from a church to a mosque.
 Seven people were inside the Islamic center; one of them was awake when the fire started.
 They smelled smoke, saw the fire and tried to stop it before firefighters arrived.
 The fire was extinguished before any major damage to the mosque or injuries occurred.
 Someone outside the building noticed the fire and called 9-1-1.

 The mosque's CCTV recorded an individual breaking the lock on the mosque's parking lot gate and entering, before using a flammable liquid to set the mosque on fire.
 Escondido police lieutenant Chris Lick told the media that no suspect had been determined yet and that it looked like the fire was started by a chemical factor.
 Police said that they found graffiti referencing the Christchurch, New Zealand mosque incident in the parking lot.
-Police officers never reported the exact wording of the graffiti, although it was later revealed to have said, "For Brenton Tarrant -t. /pol/" (referencing the perpetrator of the Christchurch shooting and 8chan's /pol/ board, to which both men posted their manifestos).
+Police officers never reported the exact wording of the graffiti, although it was later revealed to have said, "For Brenton Tarrant -t. /pol/", a reference to the perpetrator of the Christchurch shooting and 8chan's /pol/ board, on which both men posted their manifestos.
 Fire investigators, the San Diego County Sheriff's Bomb/Arson Unit, the FBI and the ATF investigated the incident as arson and a hate crime.
-Due to the graffiti on the mosque's driveway, investigators considered the fire a terrorist attack.
-In his open letter, Earnest claimed responsibility for the fire, which took place about 15 mi from Poway.

 Yusef Miller, a spokesman for the Islamic community in Escondido, told Muslims who lived in the region to be cautious.
 Dustin Craun, executive director of the San Diego office of the Council on American–Islamic Relations (CAIR), condemned the attack and asked the police for more security around the mosque and protection at Islamic institutions across California.
 Also, CAIR held online meetings with hundreds of mosques and urged them to increase their security.
 A web page was set up on a crowdfunding site for donations to rebuild the mosque.
 During this campaign, more than 250 supporters donated over $5,000, far short of the ultimate goal of $20,000.